Towards robust vision by multi-task learning on monkey visual cortex: Related work

 \section{Related work}

-A number of previous studies also transferred useful inductive biases from biological to artificial neural networks. \citet{fong2018using} used fMRI data of the human brain's activity to guide the training of neural networks on a classification task, obtaining general performance improvements for CNNs.
-Other works used neural data from animals to regularize the training of artificial networks on image classification, such as in \citet{li2019learning}, through representational distance learning \citep{mcclure2016representational}.
+A number of previous studies also transferred useful inductive biases from biological to artificial neural networks.
+For instance, \citet{arai1994two} utilized neural data --recorded from the superior colliculus (SC) in monkeys-- to regularize the network's hidden layers for predicting saccadic eye movements accurately and improving the model's generalization abilities.
+Moreover, \citet{rezai2018video} used the prediction of responses from the primate middle temporal area (MT) to train the lower layers of a deep CNN for visual odometry via multi-task learning, which is the main approach in our work.
+Although \citet{arai1994two} and \citet{rezai2018video} leverage the idea of co-training, their main focus is on neuroscientific modeling in contrast to our work.
+We directly focus on improving machine learning models, which is more in line with other related examples from the literature. \citet{fong2018using} used fMRI data of the human brain's activity to guide the training of neural networks on a classification task, obtaining general performance improvements for CNNs.
+Other works used neural data from animals to regularize the training of artificial networks on image classification, such as in \citet{li2019learning}, through representational distance learning (RDL, \citep{mcclure2016representational}).
 Li and colleagues used mouse V1 to regularize CNNs towards a more brain-like representation.
 They used the CIFAR-10 and CIFAR-100 datasets, and evaluated robustness on Gaussian noise corruptions.
 Similar to our findings, they observed an increase in robustness when comparing their network to the Baseline while the model regularized by the shuffled neural data did not yield similar benefits.
 They also observed increased robustness to adversarial attacks.
 We extend their work by using a larger set of 14 distinct types of corruption to evaluate the robustness on tiny ImageNet. \citet{federer2020improved} used neural data from the primary visual cortex of macaque monkeys for regularization, and reported an improvement in test accuracy and an increased robustness to label corruption.